Dodger23/Google-Play-Scraper/README.md

 # Play-Store-Scraper
-This is a R script to scrap details about some apps from the google play store website
+This is an R script to scrap details about some apps from the google play store website

 **Extracted details for each app :**